txoof/epd_display/README.md

 # PaperPi
+PaperPi is a quiet, internet connected display that shows a constant rotation of beautiful plugins.

 |     |     |
 |:---:|:---:|
 |<img src=./paperpi/plugins/splash_screen/splash_screen.layout-sample.png alt="Splash Screen" width=400/> Splash Screen| <img src=./documentation/images/frame_completed.jpg alt="PaperPi Weather Plugin" width=400 /> PaperPi Weather Plugin|

-E-Paper display with multiple, rotating display plugins.

 PaperPi is designed run as a daemon process to display a vairety of plugins to SPI based e-paper/e-ink displays with long refresh delays.
-It has been specifically written to work with the [WaveShare](https://www.waveshare.com/product/displays/e-paper.htm) SPI displays.
+It has been specifically written to work with almost **every** [WaveShare](https://www.waveshare.com/product/displays/e-paper.htm) SPI displays.

 PaperPi rotates through a user-configured selection of plugins each represented by a single static "screen."
 After the plugin screen has "expired", the next plugin with the highest priority (lowest value) will be displayed, eventually cycling through all the plugins.